 A Latina gave a speech in English and Spanish, which made her speech disjointed and difficult to follow.
 She told a story about a civil rights outrage but I never could figure out what happened.
 She said she was going to win an election for mayor of somewhere, but I couldn`t understand where.
 Hopefully for Phoenix as she would be a significant improvement over Phil Gordon.
 I didn`t see many of the usual red-shirted commies from the SEIU or the ACLU; in fact they were MIA.
 That`s weird!

-) Some Latinos were carrying one of those Mexican flags on top of the U.S. flag and they were yelling that they were going to take back the land that was stolen from them.
+There were some muscular looking young white guys who looked like bodybuilders that carried a Russian flag.(The Communist Red Flag version, not the modern post-Communist version.)
+Some Latinos were carrying one of those Mexican flags on top of the U.S. flag and they were yelling that they were going to take back the land that was stolen from them.

 I`m not sure why, but when somebody comes to a Tea Party with a Nazi flag it`s shown all over the world, but somebody comes with a Russian flag or the Mexican flag on top of the American flag, nobody in the media seems to notice.

 It`s not like there weren`t TV reporters there — even CNN had a truck and all sorts of equipment.
 Two helicopters hovered overhead and reporters were interviewing many people.
 Anyhow, if any of you see a picture of the Mexican/US flag or the Russian one let me know — especially if it`s on the news.
 I met a few counter-protestors that gathered together with Ted Hayes and his Soul-Jahs from Los Angeles.

 Hayes told me that Sharpton declined to debate him, which didn`t surprise me.
 Our small group of patriots were slowly being surrounded as the meeting was winding down.
 By this time the families had left and the troublemakers were getting bored.